Frequently Asked Questions (FAQs) About Records Management During the COVID-19 Pandemic

 Can agencies apply their disposition authorities for disaster response, incident response, or pandemics to records related to responding to COVID-19?
 Does it require a modification to the schedule?

-Yes, agencies may apply disposition authorities for records related to disaster response, incident response, or pandemics, to records related to response to COVID-19, provided that those authorities are not written to apply to records related to only a specific incident (e.g., Hurricane Katrina response).
+Yes, agencies may apply disposition authorities for records related to disaster response, incident response, or pandemics to records related to their COVID-19 response.
+However, if those disposition authorities apply only to records related to a specific incident, such as the Hurricane Katrina response, you cannot apply them to COVID-19 response records.
 If the disposition authorities are written to apply generally to such incidents, there should be no need to specify application to COVID-19.
 If you have questions about whether your agency’s authority may be applied to COVID-19 response records, please contact your agency’s assigned NARA appraisal archivist.

 If your agency does not have a disposition authority for disaster, incident, or pandemic response, then you will need to schedule records related to response to COVID-19.